DP458/ClipboardManager/README.md

 ## Building
 For building the ClipboardManager app or creating UWP app package is needed to open [src\ClipboardManager.sln](./src/ClipboardManager.sln) in Visual Studio where in solution is located `ClipboardManager` project.
+<br>The [project](./src/ClipboardManager/ClipboardManager.vcxproj) is targeted on the Windows 10 SDK (10.0.17763.0) for Windows 10, version 1809.